The Crucial Role of Filaments in Flower Structure and Function

 -

 Insect-Pollinated Plants: These plants often exhibit filaments that are shorter and thicker, positioned to effectively contact insect bodies.
-They might be brightly colored or have a specific curvature to facilitate pollen transfer.
+They might be brightly colored or have a specific curvature to help with pollen transfer.
 Many flowers have filaments that curve inward, forming a sort of pollen chamber.
 Examples include orchids and many flowering herbs.

 -